Atacama Desert Facts

 These average dimensions give it a total area of roughly 41,000 sq mi (105,000 sq km).
 Some accounts provide a slightly greater area, though, due to differences in definition.
 That’s due to the fact that the other calculations include the barren slope of surrounding mountains.

 Much of the astonishing Atacama Desert has an otherworldy appearance.
-This holds true due to the existence of an unusual, and distinctive, combinations of terrain.
+This holds true due to the existence of an unusual, and distinctive, combination of terrains.
 These include such varied features as salt lakes, stony terrain, ancient lava flows, and of course, sand.

 Atacama Desert Location, Formation, and Ecology

-The awe inspiring Atacama Desert did not form in a part of the world that most people would expect to find such an extensive desert region.
-One the contrary, most of the rest of the continent on which it formed remains widely known for its verdant nature.
+The awe-inspiring Atacama Desert did not form in a part of the world that most people would expect to find such an extensive desert region.
+On the contrary, most of the rest of the continent on which it formed remains widely known for its verdant nature.

 That’s because this marvel of natural processes formed on what now constitutes the continent of South America.
 More precisely still, the fabulous site lies on the Pacific coast, slightly west of the mighty Andes Mountains, within the borders of the country of Chile.